 Interactions with policy makers: Through specific communication strategies, RISIS aim at a new strong positioning in STI and related fields, promoting a growing involvement of policymakers, which can be enabled to access aggregated data useful in their analysis.
-Possibly the integration of KNOWMAK into RISIS as core access to aggregated data could be an adequate answer (especially since it have integrated in RISIS2 the ability to address missions).
+The integration of KNOWMAK into RISIS as core access to aggregated data can provide an answer (especially since it have integrated in RISIS2 the ability to address missions).

 RISIS positioning in ESFRI roadmap: RISIS long-term sustainability' depends on the establishment of the infrastructure as a European infrastructure of interest in the ESFRI roadmap.
 The RISIS degree of sustainability will be the number of core partners (i.e. in charge of core datasets and of our services), which have been given this mission by their institution.
-RISIS objective is that the number is above 8 by 2020 so that we can enter in an ESFRI recognition process.
+Moreover, a MoU is under signature setting the rules of the indirect contracting agreement, that is the use in commercial/consultancy projects of data and services developed by the RISIS partners through the RISIS projects subject to the "return" or "fee" to the RISIS consortium.